-Why are we adopting these birds into our River Hawk family?
-Because it is time to close the circle and bring them into the fold the right way.
+Why did we adopt these birds into our River Hawk family?
+Because it was time to close the circle and bring them into the fold the right way.

 In the beginning, they chose us.
 The peregrine falcons nested 18 stories up, atop Fox Hall.
 We first spotted them in 2007.
 It happened quite by surprise, when a maintenance worker atop the roof found himself intimidated by the swooping, protective birds.
 They stayed.

 They adopted us first.